EahwW8VfYy/twelve-word-search/README.md

 # twelve-word-search
 If you have 12 seed words of a Bitcoin seed, but you don't know the order, can we figure it out?
-This script was an answer to @FieldNas on X (https://x.com/fieldnas/status/1699953491249410184)

 The script iterates through all 12! or 12 factorial possibilities.